MicrosoftDocs/quantum-docs/articles/provider-honeywell-migration-guide.md

 ### Migrating a Q# Project with Visual Studio Code or Visual Studio

-To migrate a Q# project, open the `project.csproj` file in the root folder of your solution, and update the value of `ExecutionTarget` per the table above.
+To migrate a Q# project, open the `project.csproj` file in the root folder of your solution, and update the value of `ExecutionTarget` per the target ID table.

 > [!NOTE]
 > If your .csproj file has a fixed SDK version such as `<Project Sdk="Microsoft.Quantum.Sdk/0.17.2105143879">`, ensure you replace the version number with at least `Microsoft.Quantum.Sdk/0.23.195983`.